coolkei/coolkei/README.md

 <h1>Senior Full Stack Engineer</h1>

 ## About Me
-Full Stack Developer with over 8 years of experience in modern web programming.
+Full Stack Developer with various years of experience in modern web programming.

 -Core strengths in initiating projects from scratch as well as jumping into an existing architecture.<br>
 -Quick learner capable of mastering new technologies, frameworks, tools and client systems in a hands-on setting with little/no external supervision.